ubccr/hpc-toolset-tutorial/xdmod/README.md

 ```

 Then login to the XDMoD web portal as a user account that has center staff or center director access, and the "OnDemand"
 realm should now show in the metric catalog.
+Based on the configuration we did earlier, using the `hpcadmin` login has the center director role in XDMoD.
+This will allow you to see all the realms and all the data from all users.

 </details>